"When do I plan maintenance to optimise up-time and minimize cost ?"

 - Get started with a Proof of Concept and show through historical data it's feasible to be done

-What can element61 help?
+How can element61 help?

 At element61, we've previously supported clients in setting up Predictive Maintenance.
-Through this experience and learning curve we can help you avoid mistakes and make your projects a success.
+Through this experience and learning curve, we can help you avoid mistakes and make your projects a success.

-"We are convinced, that starting of with a Proof of Concept, we can already show you the added value Predictive Maintenance can bring to your organization."
+"We are convinced, that starting with a Proof of Concept, we can already show you the added value Predictive Maintenance can bring to your organization."

 - Ivana Pejeva, Data Scientist